MatheSchool/typst-g-Exam/src/exam.typ

 #import "sugar.typ": *

 /// Template for creating an exam.

+/// /// *Example:*
+/// ```
+/// #subquestion(points:2)[This is a sub-question]
-///
+/// ```

 /// - author: Infomation of author of exam.
 ///   - name (string, content): Name of author of exam.
 ///   - email (string): E-mail of author of exam.
 ///   - watermark (string): Watermark with information about the author of the document.
 /// - school: Information of school.
 ///   - name (string, content): Name of the school or institution generating the exam.
 ///   - logo (none, content, bytes): Logo of the school or institution generating the exam.
 /// - exam-info: Information of exam.
 ///   - academic-period (none, content, str): Academic period.
 ///   - academic-level (none, content, str): Academic level.
 ///   - academic-subject (none, content, str): Academic subname.
 ///   - number (none, content, str): Number of exam.
 ///   - content (none, content, str): Content of exam.
 ///   - model (none, content, str): Model of exam.
 /// - date (none, auto, datetime): Date of generate document.
 /// - keywords (string): Keywords of document.
 /// - language (en, es, de, fr, pt, it, nl): Language of document.
 English, Spanish, German, French, Portuguese and Italian are defined.
 /// - clarifications (string, content, array): Clarifications of exam.
 It will appear in a box on the first page.
 /// - question-text-parameters: Parameter of text in question and subquestion.
 For example, it allows us to change the text size of the questions.
 /// - show-student-data (none, true, false, "first-page", "all-pages", "odd-pages"): Show a box for the student to enter their details.
 It can appear on the first page, all pages or on all odd-numbered pages.
 /// - show-student-number: (int) Number of student in student data.
 /// - show-grade-table: (bool): Show the grade table.
 /// - decimal-separator: (".", ","): Indicate the decimal separation character.
 /// - question-points-position: (none, left, right): Position of question points.
 /// - show-solution: (true, false, "space", "spacex2", "spacex3"): Show the solutions.
 /// - show-draft: (true, false): It shows a draft label in the background.
+/// -> content
 #let exam(
   author: (
     name: "",